zyedidia/generic/heap/README.md

 func From[T any](less g.LessFn[T], t ...T) *Heap[T]
 ```

-From returns a new heap with the given less function and initial data\.
+From returns a new heap with the given less function and initial data.

 <details><summary>Example</summary>
 <p>